njnadeau/APS-NGS-day1-PM/README.md

 * Check the job status of both scripts.
 Once they have finished, let's check they ran properly.

-e.g when HISAT2_60A.sh has finished there should be a files slurm-XXXXXxx.out in the /fastdata/$USER/1.align/HISAT2/60A.
+e.g when HISAT2_60A.sh has finished there should be a file called slurm-XXXXXxx.out in the /fastdata/$USER/1.align/HISAT2/60A.
 Look at these files with `cat` or `less`.
 In the slurm-XXXXXxx.out you should see stats on the mapping and the % of reads aligned at the end. **If you do not see this, something has gone wrong and you should fix it before moving on**.

 --